LukeSmithxyz/mutt-wizard/README.md

 - In `/usr/share/mutt-wizard` are several global config files, including `mutt-wizard`'s default settings.
 You can overwride this in your `muttrc` if you wish.

 ## Watch out for these things:

-- For Gmail accounts, remember also to enable third-party ("""less secure""") applications before attempting installation.
+- Gmail accounts can now create 'App Password' to use with """less secure""" applications.
+This password is single use (ie. for setup) and will be stored and encrypted locally.
+Enabling third-party applications requires turning off two-factor authentication and this will circumvent that.
 You might also need to manually "Enable IMAP" in the settings.
 - Protonmail accounts will require you to set up "Protonmail Bridge" to access PM's IMAP and SMTP servers.
 Configure that before running mutt-wizard.
 - If you have a university email, or enterprise-hosted email for work, there might be other hurdles or two-factor authentication you have to jump through.
 Some, for example, will want you to create a separate IMAP password, etc.
  - `isync` is not fully UTF-8 compatible, so non-Latin characters may be garbled (although sync should succeed). `mw` will also not autocreate mailbox shortcuts since it is looking for English mailbox names.
 I strongly recommend you to set your email language to English on your mail server to avoid these problems.